What is In-Mold Labeling?

 In-mould labelling

 In-mold labeling (IML) is a manufacturing technique where a pre-printed label is placed directly inside a mold before plastic injection.
-During the in-mold labeling injection molding process, the molten plastic fuses with the label under heat and pressure, making the label a permanent part of the finished component.
+During the In-Mold Labeling injection molding process, the molten plastic fuses with the label under heat and pressure, making the label a permanent part of the finished component.

 Unlike traditional labeling methods, where stickers or graphics are applied after production, in-mold labeling integrates decoration directly into the injection molding cycle.
 This eliminates post-processing steps, improves durability, and ensures consistent quality across high-volume production.